-Which two pairs of penguins are the most similar?
-Humboldt and African, Royal and Macaroni.
+Which two penguins are the most similar?
+Humboldt and African.

 Why do you think the Humboldt penguin is sometimes called a Peruvian penguin?
 They can be found in Peru.

 Why do you think chicks feathers are unsuitable for the water?
 They are not waterproof.